'No, No America': Iraq protesters demand expulsion of U.S. troops

 “Iraq’s sovereignty must be respected ... and citizens should have the right to peaceful protest,” said the cleric, who comments on politics only in times of crisis and wields great influence over Iraq’s Shi’ite majority.

-Iraqi President Barham Salih posted a photo of Friday’s march on Twitter and wrote that Iraqis deserved a “fully sovereign state that serves its people.”
+Iraqi President Barham Salih posted a photo of Friday’s march on Twitter and wrote that Iraqis deserved a “fully sovereign state that serves its people”.

 Under the government of caretaker Prime Minister Adel Abdul Mahdi, who said he would quit in November, security forces and unidentified gunmen believed to be linked to powerful Iran-backed militias killed nearly 450 anti-establishment protesters.

+Security forces used live ammunition and tear gas to disperse a separate anti-government protest that broke out in the early evening in Baghdad’s Mohammed al-Qassim highway, security and medical sources said.
+Two protesters were killed and 25 wounded following violent clashes.

-Marchers on Friday wore Iraqi flags and symbolic white robes indicating they were willing to die for Iraq while others sat looking out over the square from half finished buildings, holding signs reading “No America, no Israel, no colonialists”.
+Anti-American marchers on Friday wore Iraqi flags and symbolic white robes indicating they were willing to die for Iraq while others sat looking out over the square from half finished buildings, holding signs reading “No America, no Israel, no colonialists”.

-Anti-American marchers were protected by Sadr’s Saraya al-Salam, or Peace Brigades, and Iraq’s Popular Mobilization Forces, an umbrella grouping of mostly Iran-backed Shi’ite militias, witnesses said.
+Marchers were protected by Sadr’s Saraya al-Salam, or Peace Brigades, and Iraq’s Popular Mobilization Forces, an umbrella grouping of mostly Iran-backed Shi’ite militias, witnesses said.

-The march did not head as initially feared towards U.S. Embassy, the scene of violent clashes last month when militia supporters tried to storm the compound.
+The march did not head as initially feared toward the U.S. Embassy, the scene of violent clashes last month when militia supporters tried to storm the compound.

 Many marchers boarded buses in the early afternoon to head home.
-A smaller number shuffled along towards Tahrir Square.
+A smaller number shuffled along toward Tahrir Square.

 Outside the U.S. embassy in Baghdad’s fortified Green Zone, a sign read “Warning.
 Do not cross this barrier, we will use pre-emptive measures against any attempt to cross”.

-Additional reporting by Nadine Awadalla; Writing by Aziz El Yaakoubi, Editing by William Maclean
+Additional reporting by Nadine Awadalla; Writing by Aziz El Yaakoubi, Editing by William Maclean and Nick Macfie